 You need to know who your market is!
 This means knowing those buying your product or making use of your service.

 What you need to do is create personas for these various clients.
-Give each a name, so when you are formulating your copy, you are speaking to James, the 22-25-year-old male who has just bought his first apartment and still has a student loan he needs to pay off.
+Give each a name, so when you formulate your copy, you speak to James, the 22-25-year-old male who has just bought his first apartment and still has a student loan.

 James is a lawyer and shows potential for making a partner in only three years.
 He lives in New York in a studio apartment.
 It is small, but he likes to go out a lot.